TheCodingSentinel/Product-page/README.md

 # Product-page

-The Basic Login is created as a quick guide on UI/UX.
+The Product Page is created as a quick guide on UI/UX.
 Created using HTML and CSS

 Use the example to help get familiar with basic HTML, CSS, Bootstrap, and Google Fonts.